lucky-wolf/DW2-XL/README.md

 ### v1.8.0
 - Armor
   - Increased resource requirements for early specialized armors
+- Sensors
+  - Added a line of Mortalen-only sensors that have the same sensor rating as standard sensors at their level, but incorporate the multi-tracking benefits of Mortalen-only tech
 - Stealth
   - Increased countermeasure value
 - Quantum Capacitors